Hisense-Ligent/.github/profile/README.md

 ### 3.Technical Support

-- Technical Support is available under the [Discussion Section](https://github.com/orgs/Hisense-Ligent/discussions).
+- Technical Support is available under the [discussion section](https://github.com/orgs/Hisense-Ligent/discussions).

-- Please submit a ticket via Q&A using the Announcement template to help us quickly identify and resolve the issue.
+- Please submit a ticket via Q&A using the [announcement template](https://github.com/orgs/Hisense-Ligent/discussions/1) to help us quickly identify and resolve the issue.
 ## Getting Started

 ### Using Hisense-Enabled SONiC Images test